Nigel2392/postcodes/README.md

 **A dutch postcode lookup app for Django.**

+But it does support your own country with some extra effort.

 By default we use the free (but rate limited) API from [postcode.go-dev.nl](https://postcode.go-dev.nl/).

 You must create an account and get an API key to use this package (in the default configuration).